Most Common Myths Regarding Support, Parenting Time, Custody and the Friend of the Court

 Myth: If I can’t see the children, I don’t have to pay child support / If I didn’t get child support, I don’t have to send the children.

-Fact: Child Support and Parenting Time are considered separate issues for enforcement purposes.
+Fact: No. Child Support and Parenting Time are considered separate issues for enforcement purposes.

 Myth: A parent can sign off his/her parental rights.